nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 -- etc.
 ```

-The top-level `runApp` is the one we've seen earlier which gets us to a Servant `Handler`, and for which there are already examples and explanations (for instance [here](https://www.parsonsmatt.org/2017/06/21/exceptional_servant_handling.html)):
+The top-level `runApp` gets us to a Servant `Handler`, as we've seen earlier.
+There are already existing examples and explanations that break it down, such as [this article](https://www.parsonsmatt.org/2017/06/21/exceptional_servant_handling.html).
+Here is the implementation:

 ```haskell
 runApp :: AppEnv -> App a -> Handler a